AstroPathJHU/mIFTO/README.md

      - Other condition delineation
      - Primary Opal
      - IHC?
+     - MoTiF?
    - Click Run
    - A windows explorer will ask you to point it to the directory with the data inside
    - The program will run and ask if there is more data
 8. No:
    - A window explorer will open for the output directory
-9. A file called +pixels will be located in the output directory
+9. Two files called  **+ PPC Pixels_raw_data_ordered** and  **+ PPC Pixels** will be located in the output directory

 Once finished running the app will idle in the background and continue to wait for input.
-To stop the UI click the red ‘stop’ sign button just above the console window in RStudio and close the web browser.
+To stop the UI, either close out the web browser or click the red ‘stop’ sign button just above the console window in RStudio and close the web browser.

 ![Figure 7 Image](R/www/Fig7.PNG)